yubrshen/CarND-Unscented-Kalman-Filter-Project/README.md

 ![Velocity for sample 2](./data/velocity-sample-2.png)
 ![Yaw angle for sample 2](./data/yaw-angle-sample-2.png)

+## Estimation Accuracy of Different Sensors

+Experiments were conducted with LIDAR alone, and RADAR alone.
+The overall estimation performance were compared.
+The following are the order of the performance, from the best to the worst:

+1. LIDAR and RADAR combined
+2. LIDAR alone
+3. RADAR alone

+With LIDAR alone, the estimations of positions, velocity, and turning angle (yaw) were fairly accurate.

+With RADAR alone, the estimation is much coarse.

 ## Further Studies

 More study is needed to understand the characteristics of numerical calculation to address the tendency of divergence to "nan" values.